Bob Woodward and Carl Bernstein met with student reporters at Hofstra Hall. |

 John Heilemann is the national affairs editor for New York magazine and NYMag.com.
 Mark Halperin, editor-atlarge and senior political analyst for TIME, covers politics, elections and government for the magazine and TIME.com.
 Steve Schmidt is a strategic counselor to business leaders and major corporations across the U.S. and global economies.
 Schmidt served as a senior advisor to Senator John McCain's presidential campaign and before that, as campaign manager for the re-election of California Governor Arnold Schwarzenegger in 2006.

-wolf Blitzer brought The Situation Room to the John Cranford Adams Playhouse
+Wolf Blitzer brought The Situation Room to he John Cranford Adams Playhouse. |

 Wolf Blitzer, anchor of CNN's The Situation Room, spoke at Hofstra University on March 29 and presented a behind-the-scenes look at news gathering and his fast-paced daily political news show.